MYLONDON shop

 Looking back: Peta Pixel (USA) on MYLONDON (2015)

-Photos and cards from before the 2024 project are also being sold in this campaign with profits from each card sold going to the photographers.
+Photos and cards from before the 2025 project are also being sold in this crowdfunding campaign with profits from each card sold going to the photographers.

-From more than 2,000 photos, 25 were chosen by a jury of people from the homelessness-sector and professional photographers.
+From more than 1,000 photos, 25 were chosen by a selection panel of people from the homelessness-sector and professional photographers.
 The public then voted on the top 25 photos to choose the most popular ones.

 All votes were anonymous - with no name or descriptions given.
-Voting on the top 25 took place in Ealing Broadway Station and the Canary Wharf Elizabeth line Station in late July and early August 2024 and people on the Cafe Art email list also be asked for their opinion.
+Voting on the top 25 took place in The London Photo Show, Spitalfields Market and Lush, Westfield Stratford City in June 2025 and people on the Cafe Art email list also voted.

 The photographers